cfengine/documentation/reference/promise-types/processes.markdown

 #### process_result

-**Description:** Boolean class expression returning the logical combination of classes set by a process selection test
+**Description:** Boolean class expression with the logical combination of process selection criteria

 A logical combination of the process selection classifiers.
 The syntax is the same as that for class expressions.
-There should be no spaces in the expressions.
+If `process_result` is not specified, then all set attributes in the `process_select` body are AND'ed together.

 **Type:** `string`